TechSmartSolutions/0-10v-lighting-controller-for-Home-Assistant/README.md

 a disaster, do not proceed!
-I want to share this information for anyone that is properly equipped to make use of it, but if that's not you then search online for a off-the-shelf solution instead of building your own.
+I want to share this information for anyone that is properly equipped to make use of it, but if that's not you then search online for a off-the-shelf solution instead of proceeding down this road.
 ```